By inviting people to reflect on their views on beauty, we contribute to their personal wellbeing and more sustainable consumption.

 The world is full of distractions and temptations.
 Sometimes it’s helpful to sit down and reflect on what’s really important in our lives.

-Project Beauty aims to increase awareness about the social impact of the phenomenon of ‘beauty’ in general and about the personal experience of it in particular.
-It does this by presenting a series of intriguing questions about beauty.
-These questions are helpful.
-The answers reflect a person’s personal experience and opinion about beauty.
+Project Beauty aims to increase awareness about the social impact of the phenomenon of ‘beauty’ in general, and about the personal experience of it in particular.

 The method used is an online survey.
 The questionnaire consists of more than 30 open and closed questions.
 In addition, participants are asked to illustrate their view of beauty with an image or a piece of music.

 ‘A Beautiful Journey’

 Project Beauty was started by communication researcher Marius Hogendoorn.
 During a sabbatical in 2005, he read a book on beauty by the Irish poet-philosopher John O’Donohue.
 This inspired him to create a questionnaire on that subject that would later be described as ‘intriguing’ or even ‘mindblowing’.
 Project Beauty was born.